kukynas/K1-Max/Upgrades/README.md

 30% infill

-Standard size has extra material only on side panels so overall X length will be shorter by ~3mm (307 instead of 310)
+Standard size has extra material only on sides so overall X length will be shorter by ~3mm (307 instead of 310)

 Extra size has material also on front face so shawing off 2mm of the front gantry holder is necessary